Book title checker – best ways to validate your book titles

-What does a good book cover do?
+What does a good book title do?

 Every element of your book cover works together to communicate this information to your readers.
-The font, the images, the design, the colors — everything.
+The font, the images, the design, the colors – everything.
+But, for the purpose of this article, we’re going to focus exclusively on book titles.

 A book title should: